typelead/eta/docs/0-user-guides/0-eta-user-guide/4-functions/2-composition.md

 f = add 1 . multiply 2
 ```

-Note that you should read composition pipelines from left-to-right.
+Note that you should read composition pipelines from right-to-left.

 ## Next Section